 - Business Units

 The entire security model depends on these terms.

 Business units are the foundation of security in Dynamics 365.
-You must know what is root business unit, when is it created, etc.
+You must know what root business unit is, when it is created, etc.

-You need to learn what are security roles.
-How are they divided based on their privileges, access level, etc?
+You need to learn what security roles are.
+How are they divided based on their privileges, access levels, etc.?

 Hierarchy Security Models:

 You must know the hierarchy security model is an extension of security roles.
 You need to learn what are its types, what are its functionality, etc.

 Field Security Profiles:

 In Field security profiles, you can learn how to gran record level permissions to fields that contain sensitive data.
 Read, Update, and Create privileges to these fields are given.

 You can learn how each user in Microsoft Dynamics 365 has a set of attached privileges at various access levels.
 What are the security roles assigned to each user, what is the default security role when the user is created?
 In teams, you can learn on what basis a team is formed, how easily data can be shared, etc.